Thaspeeha/MiniCart/README.md

 - [ ] Payment integration
 - [ ] Dark mode support

+## 📌 Author Notes

+This project was built for a learning experience to fully improve and implement complexity in full stack frontend devlopments.

 ## License 📝

 This project is licensed under the MIT License - see the LICENSE file for details.